Haunted Menger Hotel in

 cherry-paneled ceiling, French mirrors, and gold-plated spittoons were

-Antonio.
+the marvels of San Antonio.
 The beer was chilled by the

 Madre ditch, which passed through the hotel courtyard, mint juleps